General structure of the study program

 - a minimum of three lectures and colloquia during national and international conferences should promote the communication skills of the PhD students (6 credit points).

 The committee (supervisor team) and the PhD student develop the study program for each PhD student individually based on the individual needs of the PhD student and within their research field.
 According to this individual plan the course program is designed.
 PhD students can take courses offered by the Theodor-Brinkmann-Graduate School or can take part in courses offered by partner institutions elsewhere.
 The Supervisor is responsible that the PhD student can complete the study program.

 We expect from each student, that they will attend international conferences, workshops or courses of our partner institutions.
 A research visit abroad is strongly encouraged and supported.

 Study Program Requirements

 - The program comprises 30 credit points

-- A minimum of 12 credit points must come from "research oriented" modules.
+- A minimum of 12 credit points must be obtained from "research oriented" modules.

 - Up to 12 credit points can be from "general & interdisciplinary" modules

 - A one-week block module is 3 credit points (and 2 week block module 6 credit points)

 - A 2 weekly hour lecture series or seminar is 3 credit points, a 4 weekly hour lecture series would be 6 credit points